 So that’s why we like the incline dumbbell press.
 Your shoulders/arms have a freer range of movement, not to mention you can vary your hand position which can ease the stress placed on the shoulders even more.

 But something many exercisers are unaware of is that the fibers of the upper chest run somewhat diagonally from the armpit up to the middle of the clavicle.
-Therefore, it’s smart to do exercise that allows you to follow the direction of the fibers.
+Therefore, it’s smart to design an upper chest workout that allows you to follow the direction of the fibers.

 Bringing your arms low to high and across follows the fibers of the upper chest as shown in the video.

-Pike pushups are the simplest way to work the upper chest using your own bodyweight.
-But make no mistake, it’s still a challenging exercise for most people.
+Pike push-ups are one of the most straightforward exercises for the upper chest that only require your body weight.
+But make no mistake, it’s still challenging for most people.

 This is beneficial for overall upper body strength, stability, and performance.

-Cables are great for keeping constant tension on a muscle but you can also cross your arms for even more chest contraction.
-You can’t do this with a barbell or dumbbells.
+Cables are great for keeping constant tension on a muscle, but you can also cross your arms for even more chest contraction, something you can’t do with a barbell or dumbbells.

 Not to mention, the fly/crossover increases strength in the pecs and associated muscles since the arms are more outstretched and less stable when compared to a press.